 - (a) An EMP shall be prepared for any Confirmed Biodiversity Areas (confirmed through Condition 27) prior to the Start of Construction for a Stage of Work.
-The objective of the EMP is to minimise effects of the project on the features of ecological value in Confirmed Biodiversity Areas as far as practicable. - (b) If an EMP is required in accordance with (a) for the presence of long tail bats, the EMP may include the following to achieve the objective: - (i) measures to minimise, as far as practicable, disturbance from construction activities within 50m of any active long tail bat roosts that are discovered through survey until such roosts are confirmed to be vacant of bats; - (ii) timing of any Construction Works within 50m of any active long tail bat maternity roosts.
+The objective of the EMP is to minimise effects of the project on the features of ecological value in Confirmed Biodiversity Areas as far as practicable. - (b) If an EMP is required in accordance with (a) for the presence of long tail bats, the EMP may include the following to achieve the objective: - measures to minimise, as far as practicable, disturbance from construction activities within 50m of any active long tail bat roosts that are discovered through survey until such roosts are confirmed to be vacant of bats; - (ii) timing of any Construction Works within 50m of any active long tail bat maternity roosts.
 Those Construction Works shall be undertaken outside the bat maternity period (between December and March) where practicable; - (iii) details of areas where vegetation is to be retained and where additional planting is proposed to be provided and maintained for the purposes of the connectivity of long tail bat habitats; and - (iv) details of measures to minimise any disturbance from operational light spill.
-If an EMP is required in accordance with (a) for the presence of Threatened or At-Risk birds (excluding wetland birds), the EMP may include the following to achieve - Risk birds (excluding wetland birds), the EMP may include the following to act the objective: - (i) timing of any Construction Works which may have adverse effects on Threatened or At-Risk birds (excluding wetland birds).
+If an EMP is required in accordance with (a) for the presence of Threatened or At-Risk birds (excluding wetland birds), the EMP may include the following to achieve the objective: - timing of any Construction Works which may have adverse effects on Threatened or At-Risk birds (excluding wetland birds).
 Those Construction Works shall be undertaken outside the bird breeding season (September to February) where practicable; and - (ii) where works are required within the area identified in the Confirmed Biodiversity Area during the bird breeding season, methods to minimise adverse effects on Threatened or At-Risk birds.